virtualmlnet/hackathon-2021/submissions/dayo05/readme.md

 This is example for calling my dataloader, It is similar as what pytorch does.

 ## Thank you everyone, My project is just start, I'll keep going studying about it and In next year, I'll make more better project on this hackertoon :D

+ps.
+I'm learning about VGG models, in now, my model is not working but I'll make that works fine soon!